 “Because you sold them,” Bill said.
 Evans harrumphed.
 A few minutes later, I saw him taking Polaroid photos of the installation.

 I didn’t have a camera with me.
 It had been a conscious choice: I wasn’t going to go to a photo exhibition opening with Walker Evans being the guy taking pictures.
-But Bill Stott had one hanging around his neck– a Pentax as I recall.
+But Bill Stott had a Nikon hanging around his neck.
 I rushed over to where he was talking to someone and said something like, “Bill: come over here.
 It will be the metaphotograph of metaphotographs: Walker is taking Polaroids of his own FSA prints!”

 Stott looked at me with annoyance.
 “In a minute, in a minute.
 I’m talking to someone.”
 By the time he’d finished talking to that someone, Evans had reholstered his SX-70.
 The moment was gone.
 (Not having my own camera with me has been an error I have not repeated since.
 And now, in the smartphone era, nearly everyone has a camera at hand all the time.)